Billy Thorpe and the Aztecs: 1971–1973: "Most People I Know (Think That I'm Crazy)", Sunbury and break up

 During 1971 they continued to win over Melbourne's audiences with their power-blues repertoire, A landmark event for the band took place on 13 June 1971.
 Now a four-piece following the departure of Loyde, the Aztecs (Thorpe, Morgan and Wheeler, with new drummer Gil "Rathead" Matthews) headlined a major concert at the Melbourne Town Hall before a capacity crowd of 5000.
 The evening's performance, including Morgan's commandeering of the town hall organ, was captured on the album Live at Melbourne Town Hall, and which has since become known for the group's deafening performance, which (it was claimed) cracked the windows of neighbouring buildings.

 By contrast, the pastoral-sounding "The Dawn Song" was released in 1971.
 A moderate hit, it displayed the musical diversity of Thorpe and his colleagues at this time.

 In early 1972 the Aztecs released what became their biggest hit, and Thorpe's signature tune – "Most People I Know (Think That I'm Crazy)", a song now widely regarded as one of the classics of Australian rock.
 It was a huge hit for the new Aztecs, peaking in the Go-Set National Top 40 Singles Chart at number 3 in May 1972; propelled to the top of charts by the band's triumphant appearance at the 1972 Sunbury Music Festival.
 Thorpe himself claimed this as a pivotal moment in the development of Australian music, thanks to the promoters' decision to feature an all-Australian line-up, rather than relying on imported stars.

 "Most People I Know (Think That I'm Crazy)" was added to the National Film and Sound Archive's Sounds of Australia registry in 2008.

 While by no means the first of Australia's outdoor rock festivals, Sunbury '72 has assumed the mantle of "Australia's Woodstock".
 It was held at the end of January 1972, over the Australia Day long weekend.
 The venue was a natural amphitheatre site on farmland near Sunbury, a rural town north of Melbourne, Victoria.
-The Aztecs shared billing with such other prominent acts as Spectrum/Murtceps, The La De Das, Max Merritt & the Meteors, SCRA, Pirana, Greg Quill's Country Radio and many others.
+The Aztecs shared billing with such other prominent acts as Spectrum/Murtceps, The La De Da's, Max Merritt & the Meteors, SCRA, Pirana, Greg Quill's Country Radio and many others.